-Section 2 Tip!
-To access the bookmarks view while browsing, press and hold ().
+☆ Tip!
+To access the bookmarks view while browsing, press and hold .
 To return to the browser view, select Options > Back to page.

-To save a page while browsing, select Options > Advanced options > Save page (this option may not be available).
+To save a page while browsing, select Options > Advanced options > Save page.
 You can save pages to the device memory or a compatible memory card (if inserted), and browse them when offline.
-To access the pages later, press in the bookmarks view to open the Saved pages view.
+To access the pages later, press • in the bookmarks view to open the Saved pages view.